lewislinaker/Databases/README.md

 # TO USE:

-  Just run the execute bat file in the production file to see the program working with the supplied files.
+  Just run the execute bat file in the production folder to see the program working with the supplied files.